rochgohu/crypto-tracker-google-sheet/README.md

 # crypto-tracker-google-sheet
-Free portfolio to manage your crypto currencies for Google Sheets.
-Track your transactions and measure profitability with real-time data
+Free Google Sheet to measure your crypto currencies performance.
+Track your transactions and measure profitability with real-time data coming from Coingecko

 ## Features

-- google sheet template
+- ready to use google sheet template.
+- Portfolio dashboard
-- real-time market prices synchronized from Coingecko
+- real-time market prices synchronized from Coingecko (robust communication to reduce effects of Coingecko's limitation with Google Cloud).
-- Daily reportings sent to Discord
+- Discord notifications and alerts.

 ## Installation
 ### get the template